LxYeo/Floods-and-Flows-of-the-Shannon-River/README.md

 Together, these factors show why the Shannon’s floods matter: people, infrastructure, navigation, and ecosystems are regularly affected by short-notice surges and by legacy drainage constraints.
 This challenge invites students to use AI, data analytics, software, and multimedia to improve prediction and communication, explore nature-based adaptation virtually, and create interactive tools that help communities, planners, and waterway users make better decisions.

-Historical flood map around Athlone town (situated on the banks of the River Shannon):
+Historical flood map around Athlone town (situated on the banks of the Shannon River):

  ![Athlone floods](assets/floods_athlone.png)